Citizens First Bank: Community involvement

 Citizens First Bank has been involved in numerous community outreach efforts over the years, including homebuilding partnerships with Habitat for Humanity, scholarship donations to the Buffalo Scholarship Foundation, and participation in local events such as the Villages Charter School Annual BBQ Bash, Bless Fruitland Park's Love Week and The Villages Relay for Life.
 Citizens First Bank also created a scam prevention program called Fraud Busters.
 Since its inception in 2009, the program has saved customers nearly $1 million by stopping scam-related activity.
 In 2018, Citizens First Bank sponsored the construction of a home in Lady Lake, Florida, in partnership with Habitat for Humanity of Lake-Sumter.
 In 2020, during the coronavirus crisis, Citizens First Bank successfully secured $105 million in Paycheck Protection Program funds for small businesses in the area.

 Awards

-In 2019, Coral Gables, Florida, based financial rating agency, Bauer Financial, gave Citizens First Bank a five-star rating.
+In 2019, Coral Gables, Florida, based financial rating agency Bauer Financial, gave Citizens First Bank a five-star rating.

 In May 2020, Citizens First Bank was named number 24 out of 25 for banks with more than $1 billion in assets in the Independent Community Bankers of America's Best of the Best.

-In June 2020, DepositAccounts.com named Citizens First Bank one of its Top 200 Healthiest Banks of 2020.
+In June 2020, DepositAccounts.com named Citizens First Bank as one of its Top 200 Healthiest Banks of 2020.